These triple chocolate chip cookies are so rich and dreamy! The extra soft chocolate cookie is packed with two types of chocolate chips.

 Long story short, you will need natural cocoa powder for these chocolate cookies.
 This is the one I always use.

-Once the cookie dough has chilled, scoop out onto a couple of lined baking sheets.
+STEP SIX: Once the cookie dough has chilled, scoop out onto a couple of lined baking sheets.
 These cookies won't really spread much, but I'd still recommend leaving an inch or two between each cookie to be safe.
 Bake on 350ºF for around 8 minutes.

 - If you'd like, you can cut back slightly on the chocolate chips, but I would recommend against it 🙂 these cookies are meant to be PACKED with chocolate chips.
+I even like to place a few on top of each scoop of dough.

 - It might be tempting, but don't attempt to move the cookies off your baking sheet right away.
 I like to do this with most of my cookie recipes anyway, but I'd especially recommend it here.
 Allow the cookies to cool on the baking sheet for at least 10 minutes before transferring to a cooling rack (or taste testing!).